kenkirito/kenkirito/README.md

-- 🔭 I’m currently working on mern stack
+- 🔭 I’m currently working on django and go
-- 🌱 I’m currently learning web3 and blockchain
+- 🌱 I’m currently learning about metaverse and three js
 - 💬 Ask me about anything coding, anime
 - 📫 How to reach me: https://lakshyaport.vercel.app/